-In the meantime, let’s countdown the top 10 hacks, attacks and vulnerabilities of April 2016
+In the meantime, let’s countdown the top 10 hacks, attacks, and vulnerabilities of April 2016

 Mexican voter database publicly available

 Chris Vickery, security researcher at MacKeeper, discovered an unsecured database containing 93 million Mexican names, addresses, dates of birth and voter ID numbers.
-The breach was discovered on April 14 when Vickery discovered the database hosted on an Amazon cloud server, was publicly available.
+The breach was discovered on April 14 when Vickery found the database hosted on an Amazon cloud server, was publicly available.
 The seriousness of this breach is made even more worrying when taking into consideration the kidnapping problem in Mexico, making this kind of information very dangerous in the hands of cartels.
-Vickery eventually managed to get in touch with Mexican authorities and on April 22 the database was no longer publicly available.
+Vickery eventually managed to get in touch with Mexican authorities, and on April 22 the database was no longer publicly available.

 55 million Philippines voters’ details leaked

 Before the Mexican voter database leak, there was another massive breach, this time affecting 55 million Filipino voters.
 Very sensitive information, which included passport and fingerprint data, was also included in the data dump.
 However, the Philippines’ Commission on Elections (COMELEC) played down the breach and said that no sensitive information was made available.
-Hacker group LulzSec have taken responsibility for posting the entire database online.
+Hacker group LulzSec has taken responsibility for posting the entire database online.

 The Panama papers

-Qatar National Bank suffers breach
+Qatar National Bank suffers a breach

 Around 1.4GBs of data, which included sensitive documents from the Qatar National Bank, was leaked and posted on a whistleblower site called Cryptome on April 2016.
-There are a total of 15,460 files which includes “passwords, PINs and payment card data, for hundreds of thousands of the bank customers’ accounts” according to Bank Info Security.
+There are a total of 15,460 files which includes “passwords, PINs, and payment card data, for hundreds of thousands of the bank customers’ accounts” according to Bank Info Security.

 Minecraft Lifeboat hack

-Minecraft community Lifeboat was hacked with more than 7 million accounts were exposed and the data included email addresses and weakly hashed passwords.
+Minecraft community Lifeboat was hacked with more than 7 million accounts were exposed, and the data included email addresses and weakly hashed passwords.
 The breach was made public by security researcher Troy Hunt who runs the “Have I been pwned” website who said it was passed on to him by someone who is involved in trading data.
-When Motherboard talked to some of the victims they expressed their disbelief at not being notified by Lifeboat about the breach.
+When Motherboard talked to some of the victims, they expressed their disbelief at not being notified by Lifeboat about the breach.

 More porn users compromised